 sudo apt remove freecad

-For users with the daily PPA version, use this command instead:
+For the daily PPA version, use this command instead:

 sudo apt remove freecad-daily